micro-manager/pymmcore/maintainer-notes.md

 Pushing the tag also creates a GitHub release, which can be edited to add binaries.
-Upload the Windows, macOS, and manylinux wheels and source distributions as a backup and second source.
+Upload the Windows, macOS, and manylinux wheels and source distribution as a backup and second source.

 Finally upload to PyPI with `twine`:
 ```bash